Executioner's Cottage Salzburg: Beautiful City Hides Terror

 In doing so participants are able to lift themselves up out of the water and spend time in the air and in the light.

-It’s an example of why balance is so important in everything we do.
+It’s an example of why achieving balance is so important in everything we do.

 Before The Executioner’s Axe Falls

-I feel that the success of this image has a lot to do with the balance that’s been achieved between the man made and natural elements.
+I feel that the success of this image has a lot to do with the visual balance that’s been achieved between the man made and natural elements in the underlying composition.

 I believe this image proves that photos don’t have to be dramatic or confrontational to be considered successful.